MicrosoftCloudEssentials-LearningHub/AI-900StudyGuide/1_ML-questions.md

    - [ ] Yes
    - [x] No `This is correct because Azure Machine Learning designer can be used for both supervised and unsupervised learning tasks.`

-## Q: Identifying Machine Learning Techniques
+## Q6: Identifying Machine Learning Techniques

 > Grouping customers into segments based on their purchasing behavior is an example of _________________________.